rak-leitch/proton/README.md

 For each entity definition, the index displaying all records will be available at `/proton/entity/<entity_code>/index`.
 The results are filtered through the query filter in the entity definition class if provided.
 From the list displayed here, it is possible to edit, view or delete each record or to create a new record.

-The 'View Entities' menu in the top right of the screen in every view will have an entry for each entity definition that links to the index page for it, as long as the user has viewAny Policy authorization for the entity's corresponding model.
-Note that a CRUD button on the list will not appear if any of the respective create/update/delete/view Policy methods disallow this for a particular record.
+The 'View Entities' menu in the top right of the screen in every view will have an entry for each entity definition that links to the index page for it, as long as the user has `viewAny` Policy authorization for the entity's corresponding model.
+Note that a CRUD button on the list will not appear if any of the respective `create`/`update`/`delete`/`view` Policy methods disallow this for a particular user/record.

 #### Create